 ArcPy functions and classes

 The ArcPy functions and ArcPy classes sections provide help topics for functions and classes.
 Functions and classes provide additional functionality to support Python-based workflows.
-For a listing of functionality, see Alphabetical list of ArcPy functions and Alphabetical list of ArcPy classes.
+For a list of functionality, see An overview of ArcPy functions and An overview of ArcPy classes.
 Additional functions and classes are found in several ArcPy modules.

-Expand a specific module and you'll find the following:
+Expand a specific module to find the following:

 - An overview that describes the module and summaries of its contents